PennyHow/PyTrx/Examples/camenv_data/README.md

 <hr>

 <h3>Camera Environment text files (camenv)</h3>
-Text files for mapping the data to construct the camera environment.
+Text files for mapping the data associated with constructing the camera environment.
 KR1, KR2 and KR5 for Kronebreen, and TU2 for Tunabreen. <br>

 <hr>